 Is Twitter the best for the local carwash?
 No. They use fliers, spend money with ValuPak, and attend the chamber of commerce.

-If you are starting your social media marketing now, my recommendation is to go with the blue chip platforms.
+If you are starting your social media marketing now, my recommendation is to go with blue-chip platforms.
 What do I mean?

-When you are new to investing in the stock market, you’re advised to go with the blue chip stocks.
+When you are new to investing in the stock market, you’re advised to go with blue-chip stocks.
 Those are the tried and true investments.
 Low risk, certain reward.